Favourited 229 times

 German, English, French, open for any language

-- We just installed a worker and guest space in the barn, no photo available yet (not heated)
+- We just installed a worker and guest space in the barn, no photo available yet. it's cool and comfortabe.

 - there are some tents and enough ground to bring a caravan or whatever you prefer to bring with you to live in.

 There is a bakery in our village, but the first shop or market is 3km away, you can go there by bike easily if you like.
 There is another Wwoof-Farm in our village, so there are a lot of interesting people around.
 There is a bus connection to Biberach (and other cities around our village) about every hour during daytime on working days.
 We got some bikes, and you may go on a tour with these bikes for a day or two - or more.
 The region is quite flat, but not too flat, and there are also some very interesting cultural things in the Region.
 Actually it's known as a comfortable holiday biker region.